 A Balanced Literacy Model is used to provide instruction in reading and writing through the components of: guided reading, independent reading, reading conferencing, independent literacy work, guided writing, independent writing, and writing conferencing.
 In addition to these components, students are exposed to targeted language and word study instruction through interactive read-aloud, shared reading, phonics and word study, community writing, and handwriting.
 Approximately two hours of instruction is allocated to the Balanced Literacy model each day.
 The Leveled Library, along with many other literacy materials, is used to support the curriculum and the development of strategic readers.
-Teachers benchmark students in the fall to determine their instructional and independent reading levels.
+Teachers benchmark students in the fall to determine their instructional reading level.
 Groups are then formed to provide small group guided reading instruction focused on each student's level.
 Students are encouraged to select books within their range.

-The school's literacy mentors completed the full two-year training-TAKE THIS OUT.
-Last summer, the literacy leadership team met and discussed the next steps for the 2018-2019 school year.
+At the end of 2019, the school's leadership team met to discuss the next steps for the 2020-2021 school year.
 Professional development initiatives this year focused on tailored support dependent on grade level teams' needs.
-Grade levels have worked on unit planning for reading workshop, developed deeper level questioning for interactive read-alouds, and used data to drive word study instruction.
-Kindergarten and first grade were provided Fountas and Pinnell Word Study Kits by the school district and began implementing explicit word study instruction in the 2018-2019 school year.
+Grade levels have worked on unit planning for reading workshops, developed deeper level questioning for interactive read-alouds, and used data to drive word study instruction.
+Second Grade was provided Fountas and Pinnell Word Study Kits by the school district and began implementing explicit word study instruction in the 2020-2021 school year.
+In addition, second and third grade were given Fountas and Pinnell Interactive Read Aloud kits to begin implementing within core instruction.

 Oakview has a strong volunteer reading program.
 These volunteers work one-on-one with students who may need a little extra boost in reading and self-confidence.
-During the 2018-2019 school year, fifty-nine students worked with a reading tutor.
+During the 2019-2020 school year, twenty-seven students worked with a reading tutor.
 The volunteers are trained by Oakview's instructional coach and literacy specialist.
-Volunteers are made up of parents, community members, bank employees, grandparents, and retired teachers.
+Volunteers are made up of parents, community members, employees of local businesses, grandparents, and retired teachers.
+No volunteers were able to assist the school during the 2020-2021 school year due to pandemic mitigation protocols.

 The school has worked to build a strong home-school connection to support literacy instruction.
-The school's literacy specialist delivered a "Parent Reading Workshop" to parents of kindergarten and first grade students.
-The workshop was taken to one of the neighboring apartment complexes where a large portion of the school's minority students live.
+The school's literacy specialist and reading interventionist delivered a "Parent Reading Workshop" to parents of kindergarten first, and second grade students.
 During the workshop, families received specific and targeted strategies for improving reading and writing achievement at home which is supplemental to Oakview's strong classroom literacy instruction.
-This workshop is also part of our outreach program that is taken out into local neighborhoods.
-Our Community Oakview Outreach (CO2) brings information to families who may not be able to take part in the traditional school setting.
+This workshop was provided to parents digitally through Screencastify for those who could not attend.
+In 2020-2021 this workshop went virtual.